Excel Write Formula (Table of Contents)

 Step 3: Complete this formula by adding closing parentheses at the end of this function and press the Enter key to get the sum of cell A1 and A2 under cell A3.

-Well, this function precedes the equation which we use in Example 2 by a huge margin when we have tons of data.
+This function precedes the equation we use in Example 2 by a huge margin when we have tons of data.
 Ex.
-Consider you have 5 Lacs Excel Rows and you wanted to sum those up.
+Consider you have 5 Lacs Excel Rows, and you wanted to sum those up.
 You surely would not like to input each cell reference for 5 Lacs of time, would you?

 Step 4: You can drag this formula across the different columns for the same row or user Ctrl + R to populate it across all the rows or copy and paste one by one to each column.
 The choice is all yours.
 You’ll get the final output as shown below: